 Palm Coast is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The population of Palm Coast overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Palm Coast, 23.24% have at least a bachelor's degree.

 The per capita income in Palm Coast in 2018 was $30,749, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,996 for a family of four.
 However, Palm Coast contains both very wealthy and poor people as well.

 Palm Coast is a very ethnically-diverse city.
 The people who call Palm Coast home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Coast residents report their race to be White, followed by Black or African-American.
 Palm Coast also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.00% of the city’s residents.
-Important ancestries of people in Palm Coast include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 12.40% of the city’s residents.
+Important ancestries of people in Palm Coast include Italian, Irish, German, English, and Polish.

 The most common language spoken in Palm Coast is English.
 Other important languages spoken here include Spanish and Portuguese.